At Ashlawn School we seek to establish through evidence the most effective methods to teach and to learn.

 Ashlawn School offers students a full range of enrichment opportunities and experiences including competitive sport, sports-coaching, oratory, leadership, as well as cultural development and academic support and enhancement.

-For students wishing to extend their learning in subject areas not offered as part of the school’s main curriculum there are opportunities to study twilight Level 2 and 3 qualifications in areas such as photography, film studies, creative writing, the performing arts.
+For students wishing to extend their learning in subject areas not offered as part of the school’s main curriculum there are opportunities to study twilight Level 2 and 3 qualifications in areas such as photography and the performing arts.

-There are opportunities to enhance creativity through a Saturday-school programme of music and drama as well as more traditional after-school drama, theatre, music and dance clubs.
-Sports are also well catered for with competitive sport and fixtures offered at all levels in addition to sports clubs.
+Sports are well catered for with competitive sport and fixtures offered at all levels in addition to sports clubs.
 This is supplemented by bi-annual sports tours (typically to America) and annual skiing trips on the continent.

 An annual ‘immersion’ residential to France and Germany are offered for students who wish to deepen their practice of a foreign language and this is supplemented by close links with our partner school in France.